Home > > Camino De Santiago > Camino Frances > Accommodation in St Jean Pied de Port

 There is a municipal campsite in St Jean Pied de Port : Camping Municipal Plaza Berri.
 The campsite offers a variety of pitches, including tent pitches, caravan pitches, and spaces for campervans and is open from April to October.

-Albergue, Hostel, Gite or Auberge : Different Accommodation Styles
+Albergue, Hostel, Gite or Auberge Accommodation : What’s The Difference?

-If you’re looking for somewhere to stay in St Jean Pied de Port then there really is a host of accommodation options available, including albergue, hostels, hotels, apartments, gites and campsites.
-But what’s the difference between these types of accommodation?
+If you’re looking for accommodation in St Jean Pied de Port, you’ll find a mix of albergues, hostels, hotels, apartments, gites, and campsites.
+But what’s the difference between them?

 Albergue or Refugio

-Some private albergue offer both bunk-beds in dormitories and sometimes also offer a few private rooms (Gerry’s favourite option!).
-Usually there will be communal bathrooms, mixed-gender bedrooms, a kitchen and an area where you can wash your clothes.
+Do remember that albergues usually offer bunk-beds in dormitories, communal bathrooms, mixed-gender bedrooms and an area where you can wash your clothes.

 A town sign showing the route of the Camino de Santiago; in French the Chemin de St Jaques